Find Out More About the Advantages and Disadvantages of Wood Pellet Boilers

 - Storing of wood pellets requires large storage space.
 It is always cheaper to order plenty of wood supplies, but you might need up to 200 cubic feet in order to store it.

-- Initial costs of wood pellet boilers can be around £10,000 which is quite high as compared to traditional gas or oil boilers.
+- Initial costs of wood pellet boilers can be around £10,000 which is quite high as compared to traditional gas, oil boilers, or combi boilers.
 The boiler's cost on its own can be between £4,000 and £8,000, but it is difficult to calculate the final price because it often depends on various factors such as size and wood fuel type.

 Now that you are aware of the pros and cons of biomass boilers such as the wood pellet heating system, you can easily decide if this will be a suitable option for your home.
 One important thing to note is that the domestic Renewable Heat Incentive (RHI) offers homeowners in the UK financial help when installing a low carbon system.